molily/molily.de/_posts/2017-12-21-robust-javascript.md

 A search engine for example needs to evaluate if a page is valuable with regard to a query.
 So a search engine crawler is interested in text content, semantic markup, hyperlinks and probably media files.

 Such a crawler wants simple code that it can parse quickly to find valuable data.
 Like HTML code.
-Executing arbitrary JavaScript is complex, slow and a potential a security risk.
+Executing arbitrary JavaScript is complex, slow and a potential security risk.
 Some crawlers might do it anyhow, but just as a way to find text content, semantic markup, hyperlinks, etc.

 If a site cares for a decent search engine ranking, it should make it easy for crawlers to find meaningful, unique, structured text content.
 HTML is the best technology to present such content.
 This means the relevant content should be accessible without JavaScript, just by looking at the HTML returned by the server.
 All content should be reachable by plain hyperlinks, like `<a href="…">…</a>`.